pombredanne/django-vintage/doc_src/getting_started.rst

 #.
 Enter the page's title.

 #.
+Enter the original URL of the page.
+The original URL is used in updating links and images.

+#.
 View the source of the page you are archiving.

 #.
 Select the appropriate HTML content (such as everything between the ``<body>`` tags).